ceph/ceph/doc/rbd/rbd-openstack.rst

 =============

 By default, Ceph block devices use the ``rbd`` pool.
 You may use any available pool.
-We recommend creating a pool for Nova/Cinder and a pool for Glance.
+We recommend creating a pool for Cinder and a pool for Glance.
 Ensure your Ceph cluster is running, then create the pools. ::

     ceph osd pool create volumes 128